MySQL client programs now support an

 --ssl-mode: mysql, mysqladmin, mysqlcheck, mysqldump, mysqlimport, mysqlshow, mysqlpump, mysqlslap, mysqltest, mysql_upgrade.

-For more information, see Command Options for Secure Connections.Note
+For more information, see Command Options for Encrypted Connections.Note

 In MySQL 5.7 and higher, the C client library provides native support for requiring encrypted connections: call the